 Here are some examples of abstracts that follow the guidelines above:

-If you have any questions about this, just let me know as I am happy to help any author who submits their paper to Tourism Geographies to improve their title, abstract and keywords.
+If you have any questions about this, contact the Co-Editors-in-Chief who will be happy to help any author who submits their paper to Tourism Geographies to improve their title, abstract and keywords.

 Optional: You might also want to see my blog on "How to Title Your Journal Article".